Living in Worthing

 Worthing hosts many award-winning restaurants, including CrabShack which has been featured in the Guardian Newspaper as one of Europe’s top 10 best beach restaurants.
 CrabShack has a selection of fresh fish-based dishes to offer.

-Northbrook MET also has its own restaurant on site at our West Durrington Campus.
+Northbrook College also has its own restaurant on site at our West Durrington Campus.
 The Arundel Restaurant is run by our talented catering and hospitality students and is open to the public, delivering restaurant-quality meals at a fraction of the price.

 A hub for arts & culture